When to plant Impatiens in Larimer County, CO

 Larimer County, Colorado is in USDA Hardiness Zone 5b.
 The average last spring frost is May 2 and first fall frost is October 6.

-Larimer County County sits in USDA Zone 5b.
+Larimer County sits in USDA Zone 5b.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Larimer County County's climate?
+Can Impatiens grow in Larimer County's climate?

 Your Larimer County Garden Planner — Free